Publishing timeline (avg):

 All submissions must adhere to the following requirements:

-• Originality: The article must be original, not previously published, and not under review by any other journal or conference.
-It cannot be submitted elsewhere until a final editorial decision is made.
+Originality – the manuscript must be original, not previously published, and not under review by any other journal or conference.

 Authors are required to submit the following files:

-2. Anonymous Version of Full-Text article: An anonymous version of the article, prepared without any author information, acknowledgments, supporting agencies, or any other details that could reveal the authors' identities.
+Anonymous Version of Full-Text article: An anonymous version of the article prepared without author information, acknowledgments, funding agencies, or any other details that could reveal the authors’ identities.

-3. Full-Text article: The article including all relevant information, such as author details, acknowledgments, supporting agencies, and other information as per the Author Guidelines.
+Full-Text article: The article including all required information, such as author details, acknowledgments, funding agencies, and other elements specified in the Author Guidelines.

-The personal information provided on this journal’s website—including names, email addresses, and other contact details—is used exclusively for editorial and administrative purposes related to manuscript submission, peer review, and publication management.
-Additionally, it may be used for maintaining the journal’s mailing list, such as distributing tables of contents and relevant updates.
+The personal information provided on this journal’s website, including names, email addresses, and other contact details, is used exclusively for editorial, administrative, and publication-related purposes, including manuscript submission, peer review, and journal management.
+Such information may also be used for maintaining the journal’s mailing list, including the distribution of tables of contents and relevant journal updates.

-This information is treated as strictly confidential and will not be shared with any third party for purposes beyond the scope of the journal’s operations.
-All data is collected solely to support the services requested by users and is securely stored in accordance with applicable data protection regulations.
+All personal data is treated as strictly confidential and is not shared with third parties beyond the scope of the journal’s legitimate operations.
+Data is collected solely to support the services requested by users and is securely stored in accordance with applicable data protection laws and regulations.

-In order to improve the performance and usability of our website, we use Google Analytics and Open Journal Systems (OJS) activity logs.
-These tools collect anonymous data such as access times, visited pages, and browser information.
-The information is used solely for internal analytical purposes and website optimization.
-No personally identifiable information is collected, nor is any data shared with third parties beyond what is strictly necessary for the website’s core functionality.
+To improve the performance and usability of the website, the journal uses Google Analytics and Open Journal Systems (OJS) activity logs.
+These tools collect anonymized usage data, such as access times, visited pages, and browser information, for internal analytical and website optimization purposes only.
+No personally identifiable information is intentionally collected through these tools, nor is such data shared with third parties except where technically necessary for the core functionality of the website.

 Authors are advised to consult the Author Guidelines and Publication Ethics for full details on the submission and publication process.